laumadmar/MOMIC_server/installation_steps.md

 - `docker logs momic_server_web _1` to print the log in console

 - `docker exec –it momic_server_web_1 bash` to access the running container.

+**Running more than one MOMIC server locally**

+If you need to set up more than one MOMIC instances and you are using the default Dockerfile, you will likely see an error like this `ERROR: Service 'web' failed to build: cannot mount volume over existing file, file exists /var/lib/docker/overlay2/0e2e83c65d96fb02e994608a4eb7abceb7de5368d6043ec55278f572e94129da/merged/opt/jupyterhub/jupyterhub_config.py`
+In this case, use this other image `docker pull laumadmarq/momic:built_image` which is the image originally built and not the one created with docker commit.

 #### 3. Get MOMIC Notebooks